-In the early summer of 2008, probably foreshadowing the economic crisis to shortly follow, a 7-pound meteorite entered Nashville’s atmosphere and fragmented, the largest piece hitting Regions Bank at 5200 Charlotte Pike with St. Ann's Catholic Church narrowly escaping damage.
-I recovered the main fragment and a few accompanying pieces shortly following the event.
-The bank dome suffered no damage except for a small amount of paint from its gold roof which impregnated itself onto the meteorite’s surface.
+In the early summer of 2008, probably foreshadowing the economic crisis to shortly follow, a meteorite entered Nashville’s atmosphere and fragmented, the largest piece hitting Regions Bank at 5200 Charlotte Pike with St. Ann's Catholic Church narrowly escaping damage.
+I recovered the main fragment shortly following the event.
+The bank dome suffered no damage except for a small amount of its gold roof which impregnated itself onto the meteorite’s surface.
 The geodesic is the only man-made structure that becomes proportionally stronger as it increases in size.
 It's growth increases its immunity to collapse.

 Today the meteor is held in a safe deposit box in the Regions Bank vault.